filodej/filodej.github.com/_posts/2012-03-09-pdf-stream-anatomy.md

 Parsing XREF table
 ------------------

-Given we have a pdf file called `trest.pdf`.
+Given we have a pdf file called `test.pdf`.
 We can simply look at its cross reference table.
 Its byte offset is stored just at the end of the PDF file:

     $ tail test.pdf